sGaps/pg_import/README.md

 configuration structure like the one seen in the [configuration](#configuration) section.

-Already having a database, the next step was to create a simple connection to the database using pythonm so I considered to use the package `psycopg` because it's widely used for projects that involves Postgres databases and python.
-Also, I used `psycopg2` before, so I thought it was good to explore a newer version of the package.
+Already having a database, the next step was to create a simple connection to the database using python so I considered to use the package `psycopg` because it's widely used for projects that involves Postgres databases.
+Also, I used `psycopg2` before, so I thought it was good to experiment with a newer version of that package.

 After that, implemented a simple connection script to perform some queries and check whether the connection works fine.
 Later, I saw that I needed to define an initial schema so, I chose the package `sqlalchemy` to help me define the tables/models the program requires by using the declarative interface and ORM that this component provides.

+Later, I designed the schema with two models: `SaleOrder` (indexed) which holds the data that we are trying to import and `ImportRegistry`, that keep the track of the records that were imported in `SaleOrder`.
+But why not to just add a simple `Boolean` to mark the records that were imported?

+> Well, It could have work for this simple example

+But if we tried to move this solution to a general case, we could have some problems with the existing database tables.
+To implement the `Boolean` solution, we need to add this field to every table that will implement an import scheme.
+This implies that we have to choose a name that doesn't cause any conflict with the existing columns of all tables, which is hard.

+But having a separate table that tracks every import, we could just add a new attribute in this model that holds the name of a table where an import process has been performed.
+And as we know that we only import massive amounts of data, I decided to have the records `start_id` and
+`end_id` to represent import ranges.

-With both packages included in the project, I made some simple scritps that implenented a brute force solution, which consisted on uploading all records at once.
+Having the schema and both packages included in the project, I made some simple scritps that implemented a brute force solution, which consisted on uploading all records at once.
 The purpose of this approach was exploring how many resources the program needs to process the whole sample.

 After almost running out of memory, I canceled the process and saw that It could upload 6.9M of records by using 7GiB of RAM.
 Knowning the limitations the brute force approach had, I realized that a huge improvement was needed in order to come up with a real solution, so I started analyzig what's went wrong.